kinopio-club/kinopio-client/README.md

 <img src="./src/assets/logo.png" alt="logo" width="200">

-The place for people to tap and smile.
+The place for people to tap, drag, and smile.

 ## Install